What Is Mamajuana? Traditional Dominican Drink Explained

 Mamajuana is easy to find across the Dominican Republic.
 In local markets and souvenir shops, you’ll see bottles ready to drink and dry herb packs to prepare at home.
 If you want to bring some back, it’s best to buy a sealed bottle with alcohol already inside since loose herbs can cause issues at the airport.
 You can read more tips in our guide on shopping in the Dominican Republic.

 You’ll also come across Mamajuana in many bars and restaurants, often offered as a welcome drink or served by the shot.
 Some places prepare their own version, giving each sip a slightly different taste.
-Discover more local flavors in our Dominican food guide.
+Discover more about the local cuisine in our Dominican food guide.

 Tours and Excursions Where You Can Taste Mamajuana